-For too long I fought with myself over how to fit writing into my busy life.
+For too long, my writing and my life fought for the spotlight.
 Even though I had my time to write daily, I felt guilty about taking that time.
 I should be sleeping or exercising, not writing, not having fun.

 Recently, I experienced a slump in my writing.
 The ideas were there, but I couldn’t find the energy or the motivation to write them down.
 I still might have been a writer without actively writing, but I wasn’t a fulfilled writer.